- Off road parking

 - Pub/shop < 1 mile

-A superb, semi-detached house in a quiet backwater of the historic city of Chester, with views over the River Dee and parkland, yet only 2 minutes' walk to the sights and amenities that Chester city centre has to offer.
+A superb, semi-detached house in a quiet backwater of the historic city of Chester, close to the River Dee, and only a two minutes' walk to the sights and amenities that Chester city centre has to offer.
 The racecourse is only a 10-minute walk away, and the nightlife of the city, with its numerous restaurants, pubs and cafes, is almost on the doorstep of this Chester cottage.
 This Chester cottage has been tastefully finished, offering a good-sized, well-equipped kitchen with breakfast area, leading through to a separate dining room with patio doors onto the garden.
 The sitting room of this Chester cottage is bright and airy and has patio doors that open out onto the garden.
-This Chester cottage is elevated above the park to allow for a good level of privacy whilst maintaining views over the River Dee.
+This Chester cottage is elevated above the park to allow for a good level of privacy.
 Cosy and comfortable, within easy reach of the famous zoo, medieval Rows, river boat trips and the Roman walls, as well as perfectly placed for Snowdonia and North Wales or even Liverpool, this Chester cottage makes an ideal base for a city break at any time of year.

-Two bedrooms: 1 x king-size double with Juliet balcony, 1 x twin.
+Two bedrooms: 1 x king-size double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with breakfast table.
-Dining room.
-Sitting room with patio doors to garden.
+Dining room with patio doors to garden.
+Sitting room.

 Gas central heating.
 Electric oven, 5-ring gas hob, fridge/freezer, 32" TV, DVD.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for one car, additional street parking nearby.
 Lawned garden with patio and furniture.
 Sorry, no pets and no smoking.
 Shops, pubs, restaurants etc. 2 mins walk.